 important changes in ezstream as they happen.

 Ezstream 0.5.6 has been released on August 31st 2009.

 Version 0.5.6 is a maintenance and feature release.

--s: Make ezstream function as a
+-s: Make ezstream function as a line-based shuffling utility.

 In case of problems with ezstream, please make sure to re-read the documentation

 first and double-check your configuration.
 A lot of effort has been put into the

 ezstream(1) manual, and it should — at least in theory — answer all questions.